-Further information about the assumptions made in measuring fair values is included in Notes 9 and 28 to the consolidated financial statements.
+Further information about the assumptions made in measuring fair values is included in Notes 10 and 29 to the consolidated financial statements.

-Adoption of Amended PFRSs
+Adoption of Amended PFRS

-The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of the following amended PFRSs -
+The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of the following amended PFRS effective January 1, 2022:

-Amendment to PFRS 16, Leases - COVID-19-Related Rent Concessions beyond June 30, 2021 - In 2020, PFRS 16 was amended to provide practical expedient to lessees from applying the requirements on lease modifications for eligible rent concessions that is a direct consequence of COVID-19 pandemic.
+- Amendments to PFRS 3, Reference to Conceptual Framework The amendments will replace the reference of PFRS 3 from the 1989 Framework to the current 2018 Conceptual Framework.
+The amendments include an exception that specifies that, for some types of liabilities and contingent liabilities, an entity applying PFRS 3 should refer to PAS 37, Provisions, Contingent Liabilities and Contingent Assets, or IFRIC 21, Levies, instead of the Conceptual Framework.
+The requirement will ensure that the liabilities recognized in a business combination will remain the same as those recognized applying the current requirements in PFRS 3.
+The amendments also clarified that an acquirer shall not recognize contingent assets acquired in a business combination.
+The amendments should be applied prospectively. - Amendment to PFRS 16, Leases COVID-19-Related Rent Concessions beyond June 30, 2021 In 2020, PFRS 16 was amended to provide practical expedient to lessees from applying the requirements on lease modifications for eligible rent concessions that is a direct consequence of COVID-19 pandemic.
 A lessee may elect not to assess whether eligible rent concessions from a lessor is a lease modification.
 A lessee that makes this election account for any change in lease payments resulting from the COVID-19 related rent concession the same way it would account for a change that is not a lease modification, e.g., as a variable lease payment.
 This amendment is effective for annual reporting periods beginning on or after June 1, 2020, with earlier application permitted, and covers eligible rent concessions until June 30, 2021.